kyuz0/spikee/docs/03_dynamic_attacks.md

     payload_to_modify = entry.get("payload", original_text)
     system_message = entry.get("system_message", None)

+    # Understanding payload vs. full text:
+    # - 'text' is the complete prompt that will be sent to the target
+    # - 'payload' (if present) is just the malicious part that was injected
+    # - If you have a payload, modify it and substitute back into the full text
+    # - If no payload, treat the entire text as the thing to modify

     last_payload = original_text # Fallback value
     last_response = ""
     success_flag = False